 This study center program enables students to improve their Italian while also expanding their knowledge about Italy through a variety of electives.
 Whether students choose to live in an apartment with CET peers or in a Florentine homestay to practice Italian, students live surrounded by museums, churches, cafes, night life, and restaurants, and all accommodations are walking distance to the CET Center.
 Florence offers adventures like climbing the Duomo, having a apertivo, appreciating art at the Uffizi Gallery, or taking a pizza making class, and an overnight excursion to Rome is included for all students.

 This program typically limits the number of students who participate by institution.
 Vanderbilt Study Abroad does not determine admissions decisions.
 As a result, students interested in this program are encouraged to apply early to both CET and Vanderbilt, talk with their Vanderbilt Study Abroad Advisor, and have a backup program selected.
-It is not first come first serve for Vanderbilt, but applying earlier in the summer ensures students have time to complete all CET requirements and application tasks before the deadline.

 VISA NOTICE: